 - Whenever you use credit or debit card, beware that it can be cloned to obtain financial advantage or use your balance.
 Further, never let your card out of your sight while making payment.
 Also retain your billing statements safely and sign the card in ink the moment you receive it.

 - To avoid cheque frauds, don’t sign the blank cheque before completing all details including the amount.
 Keep cheque book in a safe place and better to use net banking rather than cheque books.

 Banking frauds and financial scams are trending both on and offline questioning the goodness of our financial system.
 In order to get rid of these scams and frauds, effective and severe checks, internal control mechanism, security and transparency is required at each and every level of an organization be it private or public.
+More trust should be shown on NSE certified market professionals.
 However, by following the above guidelines you can save yourself from becoming the victim of the common financial scams and frauds.